Training structure

 3h

-The module covers the identification, quantification and modeling of interactions between climate, marine species and their exploitation.
+The module covers topics related to identifying, quantifying, and modeling interactions between climate, marine species, and their exploitation.

-Managing a participatory science project
+Managing a citizen science project

 ECTS